Home

 Her zazen posture may require, for some, a bit of explanation.
 Much is done from a zero gravity lawn chair in front of the old Mac and its camera, somewhat supine.
 This is due mainly to leukemiacardiac amloidosis, and chronic lumbar strain.
 There are resources available for those in like case to adapt their practices

 This rather privileged cosplay hut life has a purpose.
 It's for research.
-What can be done right now, in the midst of a perniciously greedy and coercive society, toward living the simplicity of Buddha?
+What can be done right now, in the midst of a perniciously greedy and coercive society, toward living simplicity, of which Buddha is a principal exemplar?

 The first chapter of the Diamond Sutra points the way: